axieinfinity/ronin-snapshot/README.md

 Step 2: Download & Uncompress
 - Copy the above snapshot URL.
 - Download:  `wget -O chaindata.tar.zst  "<paste snapshot URL here>"` .
-It will take one or two hours to download the snapshot, you can put it in the backgroud by `nohup wget -O chaindata.tar.gz  "<paste snapshot URL here>" &`
+It will take one or two hours to download the snapshot, you can put it in to the `tmux` by `wget -O chaindata.tar.gz  "<paste snapshot URL here>"`

 * [OPTIONAL] If you need to speedup download, just use `aria2c`